 As a woman battling PCOS, I am no stranger to chronic inflammation reaping havoc in the body.
 I can still remember being diagnosed.
 The OB told me “you will never have children naturally.”
 I cried.
 Oh, did I cry.
 And then…I researched.
 I read anything and everything there was to read about PCOS.
 It became my life.

 Because of PCOS, I battled years of painful infertility treatment.
-I found myself alienating fertile friends, avoiding events with children and young families, and feeling overcome with anxiety.
+(You can read more about my journey here) I found myself alienating fertile friends, avoiding events with children and young families, and feeling overcome with anxiety.
 Having the knowledge and motivation to combat PCOS’s inflammatory properties is how I survived this life-changing syndrome.
 Honestly, any reproductive concerns that incorporates excess pain suggests the body is experiencing a large amount of inflammation and needs to be addressed personally, medically and/or holistically.

 Recently, inflammation has been heavily studied as a fertility challenge because inflammation is a very complex biological response of vascular tissue to a harmful stimuli.
 Basically, it means the body is reacting to an irritation, infection, or injury.